09-cybersecurity-for-long-term-care-providers

 All care and service employees should be familiar with formally written and installed guidelines, and they should be part of an organization’s internal structure.
 Policies related to cybersecurity should all reinforce:

-• Proper compliance with HIPAA and CMS conditions of participation, as well as any additional local or federal healthcare regulations.
+• Proper compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and Council for Medical Schemes (CMS), plus any additional local or federal healthcare regulations.

 • A sense of structure and stability when responding to detected or revealed cyber threats.